Our team is available to you anytime for questions or concerns you may have after your no-scalpel vasectomy procedure.

 - You will want to achieve 20 ejaculations within the first three months of your vasectomy to flush out the existing sperm in your reproductive tract.

-- You will have personal cell phone access to our physicians 24/7 for any issues up to one year which men find very convenient; otherwise for all non-emergency issues further appointments in the office can be booked when space permits.
+- You will have personal cell phone access to our physicians 24/7 for any emergencies; otherwise for all non-emergency issues further appointments in the office can be booked when space permits.

 Post-Vasectomy Semen Testing